East Coast (London North Eastern Railway)

 What is happening now?

 The Intercity Express Programme will see 39 older trains with replaced with 65 new high-speed electric trains by 2020, improving frequency and journey times.
 New services will be introduced from London to key destinations.
+This will still take place under the new operators, LNER.

 Our role in the franchising process

-When the franchise process was re-launched in 2013 we assessed our existing research to ensure that we had sufficient information about what passengers told us were the key issues in the East Coast franchise replacement.
-We held detailed discussions with the DfT to highlight what passengers would want from the new franchise and provided advice on the customer experience and stations elements of the bidders’ delivery plans.
+When the previous franchise process was re-launched in 2013 we assessed our existing research to ensure that we had sufficient information about what passengers told us were the key issues in the East Coast franchise replacement.
+We held detailed discussions with the DfT to highlight what passengers would want from the new franchise.
+We also provided advice on the customer experience and stations elements of the bidders’ delivery plans.
 We also carried out an exercise on behalf of the DfT to get feedback and aspirations from individual passengers about the East Coast service for bidders to refer to when developing their plans.

 Having held discussions with all the shortlisted bidders during their bid development, we continued to work with Inter City Railways on their policies and plans as they mobilised for the franchise.